 CEO and Co-founder, Upstream USA

-Mark Edwards is the CEO and co-founder of Upstream USA, a nationally-recognized, fast-growing nonprofit working to expand opportunity by reducing unplanned pregnancy in the U.S. Upstream partners with states to provide sustainable training and technical assistance to health centers to ensure all women have same-day access to the birth control method of their choice.
+Mark Edwards is the CEO and co-founder of Upstream USA, a nationally-recognized nonprofit working to expand opportunity by reducing unplanned pregnancy in the U.S. Upstream provides sustainable training and technical assistance to health centers to ensure all women have same-day access to the birth control method of their choice.
 Upstream’s mission empowers women to decide when and if they want to become pregnant, a critical step towards improving outcomes for parents, children, and society.